-SEQ. #: 105 Long Name: ZIP Code Short Name: PatZIP
+Long Name: ZIP Code Short Name: PatZIP

 Definition: Indicate the ZIP Code of the patient's local residence.
 Outside the USA, this data may be known by other names such as Postal Code.
-This field should be collected in compliance with state/local privacy laws.
+This field should be collected in a small in a small in compliance with state/local privacy laws.